hiddify/hiddify.com/docs/manager/configuration-and-advanced-settings/How-to-set-up-Telegram-proxy-on-Hiddify.md

 ---
-title: How to add relay domain to Hiddify manager
+title: How to set up Telegram proxy on HiddifyManager
 ---

 <div dir="ltr" markdown="1">

-#How to set up Telegram proxy on Hiddify
+# How to set up Telegram proxy on HiddifyManager
 One of the good features of the Hiddify panel is providing a Telegram proxy, which is done using several libraries, which will be explained in the following settings.

 ## Telegram proxy activation